roberttaylor426/ws-lambda-workshop/README.md

 ## Exercise 2: There and back again

-In this exercise we'll send a message from our WebSocket client, and then echo the message back to the client with a Lambda.
+In this exercise we'll send a message from our WebSocket client, and then echo the message back to the client over the same connection with a Lambda.

 ![Exercise diagram](exercise-diagram.png)